rows/X/README.md

 8. The app renders and will look for the value of `rows_x` at `LocalStorage`, if there is any data it will load the info to the clipboard
 9. After that the app will trigger a paste event that will load the TSV into a new Table.
-10. The user sees the scrapped information in Table 1 of a new Page.
+10. The user sees the scraped information in Table 1 of a new Page.

 ## Contributions

 Contributions to RowsX are welcome!
 If you have issues or suggestions for improving the extension, please feel free to open an issue or submit a pull request on the GitHub repository.

-Happy scrapping with RowsX!
+Happy scraping with RowsX!